vorburger/LearningMachineLearning/docs/prez/sli.dev/slides.md

 Is (some of) this _"creative"?_ Does 🧞 it _"think"?_ What **really** is creativity and thinking... 🤔

 <!--
-AlphaFold "protein folding" breakthrough unlocking research of new medicines

 AlphaProof & AlphaGeometry solved 4 / 6 problems from this year’s International Mathematical Olympiad (IMO);
 https://www.theguardian.com/technology/article/2024/jul/25/google-deepmind-takes-step-closer-to-cracking-top-level-maths